 - Weight loss requires daily supplemental enteral nutrition via a gastrostomy for at least 90 consecutive days or parenteral nutrition via a central venous catheter for at least 90 consecutive days

 - CFRD requires daily insulin therapy for at least 90 consecutive days

-Contact a Baltimore Cystic Fibrosis Disability Attorney for More Information
+Contact a Washington DC or Baltimore Cystic Fibrosis Disability Attorney for More Information